 How to Help Your Dog Lose Weight

 Exercise can help many dogs lose weight because it burns calories and improves the heart and lungs.
 In fact, walking for weight loss is one of the best ways to get rid of those excess calories.
-However, if a dog is extremely obese, then exercise needs to be carefully monitored in order to prevent injury.
+However, if a dog is extremely obese, exercise must be carefully monitored to prevent injury.

 Dog Weight Loss Exercise Plan

-Dogs with breathing problems due to their weight may need to rest after short bouts of exercise.
-As a dog loses weight, they will be able to do more physical activity and more extended periods of time.
+If you have a dog breathing heavily due to weight, they may need to rest after short bouts of exercise.
+As a dog loses weight, they will be able to do more physical activity for extended periods.

 Top tip – remember to keep your dog’s nails trimmed if they are not walking much.

-Running is one of the best exercises for a dog because it improves speed and endurance and burns a lot of calories.
+Running is one of the best exercises for a dog because it improves speed and endurance.
 If you want your pet to lose more weight, running every day will help them burn more calories and shed those extra pounds quicker.

-Running can also benefit an overweight dog’s joints because it reduces the pressure on them.
+Running can also benefit an overweight dog’s joints because it reduces pressure.
 Of course, an obese dog may find it hard to keep up with someone running.
 In that case, you may consider running with your dog and then walking with them for a few minutes.

-Dogs are naturally active creatures and agility is an excellent way for them to lose weight and stay healthy.
+Dogs are naturally active creatures and agility is an excellent way to lose weight and stay healthy.
 Agility is an obstacle course for dogs.
-It’s usually about 20 feet long and there are jumps, tunnels, zig-zags, weave poles etc.
+It’s usually about 20 feet long with jumps, tunnels, zig-zags, weave poles etc.

 Your dog’s life will be more enriched if you play with them often and you could achieve significant weight loss over time.